 According to VE experts Kirk and Dell'Isola, "Value Engineering is a team approach that analyzes a function by systematically developing the answers to such questions as: what is it?; what does it do?; what must it do?; what does it cost?; what other material or method could be used to do the same job without sacrificing required performance or degradation to safety, reliability, or maintainability?"
 VE is concerned with elimination or modification of anything that adds costs without contributing to the program functional requirements.
 Reductions in a project's scope or quality to get it into budget are not considered VE—those decisions are simply "cost cutting".

 Major public works projects may undergo both VE studies and LCCA, and while the two practices serve separate purposes, their consideration of design alternatives is often interrelated.
 For example, value engineering can be used to complement a life-cycle cost analysis when selected LCC alternatives cannot be adopted without exceeding the project budget.
 VE can be utilized to reduce initial costs of design features other than those under study in a LCCA.
 If the VE effort results in sufficient reduction in initial costs, savings may allow selected LCC alternatives to be adopted within the overall program budget, thus optimizing the long-term cost-effectiveness of the project as a whole.

 Limits of Economic Analysis

 Perhaps the most challenging aspect of economic analysis is identifying those benefits and costs that resist quantification.
 These typically include aesthetics, safety, environmental impact, historic preservation.
-Refer to the WBDG page on "Consider Non-Monetary Benefits such as Aesthetics, Historic Preservation, Security, and Safety."
+Refer to the WBDG page on "Consider Non-Quantifiable Benefits."

 Relevant Codes and Standards